 Classic Horror Story

 In this gruesome suspense film, strangers traveling in southern Italy become stranded in the woods, where they must fight desperately to get out alive.
-This is like Midsommar meets Texas Chainsaw Massacre meets Cabin In The Woods, but I feels like there will be something more to this movie and really looks forward to checking it out
+This is like Midsommar meets Texas Chainsaw Massacre meets Cabin In The Woods, but I feels like there will be something more to this movie and really looks forward to checking it out.

 Streaming on Netflix July 14

 One year after the violent eruption of the subglacial volcano Katla, the peace and tranquility in the small town of Vik is dramatically disturbed.
 This slow burn Icelandic scifi drama tell the story the people of this town when the dead start returning.
 The backdrop of the erupting volcano and the ash covered deserted gives an almost apocalyptic feel to this scifi drama with elements of folklore.
-If you like your slow reveal atmospheric stories this is for you
+If you love your slow reveal atmospheric stories this is for you.

 Streaming on Netflix from June 17

 If you’re into movies like John Wick and Nobody then this is for you.
 To protect an 8-year-old girl, a dangerous assassin (played by Karen Miller) reunites with her mother and her lethal associates to take down a ruthless crime syndicate and its army of henchmen.
 Lena Headey, Angela Bassett, Michelle Yeoh, Carla Gugino, and Paul Giamatti fill out the cast.
-I’m really looking forward to this
+I’m really looking forward to this.

 Streaming of Netflix from July 14

 Disney Plus have been killing it on the Marvel TV game with big hits like WandaVision and Falcon and Winter Soldier.
 They are now here with the 3rd of the their MCU TV shows Loki.
-The mercurial villain Loki resumes his role as the God of Mischief in a new series that takes place after the events of “Avengers: Endgame.”
+The mercurial villain Loki resumes his role as the God of Mischief in a new series that takes place after the events of “Avengers: Endgame.